awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/Working-with-log-groups-and-streams.md

 ### Tag Basics<a name="tagging-basics"></a>

 You use the AWS CLI or CloudWatch Logs API to complete the following tasks:
-+ Add tags to a log group when you create it
++ Add tags to a log group when you create it\.
-+ Add tags to an existing log group
++ Add tags to an existing log group\.
-+ List the tags for a log group
++ List the tags for a log group\.
-+ Remove tags from a log group
++ Remove tags from a log group\.

 You can use tags to categorize your log groups\.
 For example, you can categorize them by purpose, owner, or environment\.
 Because you define the key and value for each tag, you can create a custom set of categories to meet your specific needs\.
 For example, you might define a set of tags that helps you track log groups by owner and associated application\.
 Here are several examples of tags:
 + Project: Project name